umee-network/umee-ethereum-contracts/README.md

 ## Markets configuration

-The configurations related with the Aave Markets are located at `markets` directory.
-You can follow the `IUmeeConfiguration` interface to create new Markets configuration or extend the current Aave configuration.
+The configurations related with the Umee Markets are located at `markets` directory.
+You can follow the `IUmeeConfiguration` interface to create new Markets configuration or extend the current Umee configuration.

 Each market should have his own Market configuration file, and their own set of deployment tasks, using the Aave market config and tasks as a reference.